harbur/coreos-init/README.md

 Installing docker-enter... [ OK ]
 Installing fig............ [ OK ]
 Creating swapfile......... [ OK ]
+Installing docker-sdlc.... [ OK ]
 </pre>

 * If a file already exists the specific installation step is skipped.
 * If there is already a `/swapfile` the swap creation step is skipped.
+* If docker-sdlc is already cloned, it will pull instead of clone.

 You'll then be able to see the following: